hirememorey/election_game/README.md

 ## Overview

 Election is a digital adaptation of a political strategy board game.
 It is a turn-based game where players take on the roles of political actors vying for power.
-The game is currently in a **CLI-First Development** phase, prioritizing gameplay mechanics, balance, and simulation over a graphical user interface.
+The game features a web-based terminal interface that provides an immersive command-line experience.

+## Recent Updates (Latest)

+### ✅ **Critical Bug Fixes**
+- **AI Player Issue Resolved**: Fixed a critical bug where AI players would get stuck during their turn due to incorrect parameter passing in the game session manager.
+- **Server Startup**: Fixed missing uvicorn run command that prevented the server from starting properly.
+- **Static File Serving**: Corrected the path to JavaScript files in the HTML template.

+### ✅ **Testing Improvements**
+- **Frontend Unit Tests**: Fixed JavaScript unit tests to handle ANSI color codes properly.
+- **End-to-End Testing**: Added comprehensive E2E test framework using Playwright for deployment confidence.
+- **All Tests Passing**: Both frontend and backend test suites are now passing.

+### ✅ **Deployment Ready**
+- **Production Configuration**: Server properly configured for deployment on Render.
+- **Health Check Endpoint**: Added `/health` endpoint for monitoring and testing.
+- **Static File Optimization**: All static assets properly served and cached.

 ## Core Game Mechanics & Design Rationale